CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 This corresponds to :math:`\int_{t1}^{t2} C_{\mathrm{LR}, 100\mathrm{μm}} (t, D)\mathrm{d}t`.
 Very similar to the long-range procedure, this method performs the integral of the concentration for the given time boundaries.

-Once we have the integral of the concentration normalized by the diameter-independent quantities, we multiply this result by the remaining diameter-dependent properties to perform the integral over the particle diameters, including the **fraction deposited** computed with an evaporation factor of `1` (as the aerosols do not have time to evaporate during a short-range interaction):
+Once we have the integral of the concentration normalized by the diameter-independent quantities, we multiply this result by the remaining diameter-dependent properties to perform the integral over the particle diameters, including the **fraction deposited** computed with an evaporation factor of `1` (as the aerosols do not have time to evaporate during a short-range interaction).
 This operation is performed with the MC intergration using the *mean*, which corresponds to:
 :math:`\int_{0}^{D_{max}}C_{\mathrm{SR}}(t, D) \cdot f_{\mathrm{dep}}(D) \;\mathrm{d}D` .